emilyriederer/website/content/post/grouping-data-quality/index.md

 </div>

 Because this is raw turnstile data, the values for `ENTRIES` and `EXITS` may not be what one first expects.
 These fields contain the *cumulative number of turns of the turnstile* since it was last zeroed-out.
 Thus, to get the actual number of *incremental* entries during a given time period, one must take the difference between the current and previous number of entries *at the turnstile level*.
 Thus, missing or corrupted values[^4] could cascade in unpredictable ways throughout the transformation process.

+Looking at the data for a single turnstile unit makes the way this data is encoded more clear:

 <div class="highlight">